-The protocols require estimates of carbon tons be derived for trees, standing dead biomass, and lying dead biomass.
+The protocols require estimates of carbon tons be derived for trees (above- and below-ground living biomass), standing dead biomass, and lying dead biomass.
 The methodology in this hypothetical example will obtain measurements for each of these carbon pools at each point (plot) identified in the drawing above.